dguyen/WallpaperWebApp/README.md

 For example, instead of having a screen with Spotify open, you could have a simplified widget integrated into your background enabling you to perform the same functions but without the application.

+## Demo

+A video demonstrating the application can be found [here](https://streamable.com/z0ll6)

 ## Project Status

 The application currently features:
  - Weather Module
  - Spotify Module
+ - Clock Module

 More modules are being developed!